ArthurGareginyan/header-and-footer-scripts-inserter/readme.txt

 Developing plugins is long and tedious work.
 If you benefit or enjoy this plugin please take the time to:

-* [Donate](https://www.arthurgareginyan.com/donate.html) to support ongoing development.
+* [Donate](https://www.spacexchimp.com/donate.html) to support ongoing development.
 Your contribution would be greatly appreciated.
 * [Rate and Review](https://wordpress.org/support/view/plugin-reviews/header-and-footer-scripts-inserter?rate=5#postform) this plugin.
-* [Share with me](mailto:arthurgareginyan@gmail.com) or view the [GitHub Repo](https://github.com/ArthurGareginyan/header-and-footer-scripts-inserter) if you have any ideas or suggestions to make this plugin better.
+* [Share with us](https://www.spacexchimp.com/contact.html) or view the [GitHub Repo](https://github.com/ArthurGareginyan/header-and-footer-scripts-inserter) if you have any ideas or suggestions to make this plugin better.

 == Installation ==

 Install "Head and Footer Scripts Inserter" just as you would any other WordPress Plugin.

-Automatically via WordPress Admin Panel:
+Automatically via WordPress Admin Area:

-1. Log into Admin Panel of your WordPress website.
+1. Log in to Admin Area of your WordPress website.
 2. Go to "`Plugins`" -> "`Add New`".
 3. Find this plugin and click install.
 4. Activate this plugin through the "`Plugins`" tab.